How Risk Inflation Is Quietly Reshaping Major Projects

 Why everything is now called a “risk” — and how risk inflation is silently undermining major project delivery, procurement, and governance.

-Where delivery reality is messy, uncertain, and human…
+There is the delivery reality, where work is messy, uncertain, and human.

 • Justify extra contingency